Lower GI bleeding; GI bleeding; Upper GI bleeding; Hematochezia

 Bleeding may come from any site along the GI tract, but is often divided into:

-- Upper GI bleeding: The upper GI tract includes the esophagus (the tube from the mouth to the stomach), stomach, and first part of the small intestine.
+- Upper GI bleeding: The upper GI tract includes the esophagus (the tube from the mouth to the stomach), stomach, and first part of the small intestine (duodenum).

-- Lower GI bleeding: The lower GI tract includes much of the small intestine, large intestine or bowels, rectum, and anus.
+- Lower GI bleeding: The lower GI tract includes most of the small intestine, large intestine, rectum, and anus.

 The amount of GI bleeding may be so small that it can only be detected on a lab test, such as the fecal occult blood test.
 Other signs of GI bleeding include: